The plugins can be configured in the

 package-lock.json natively, without any external tools.

-PM2 is a process monitoring module for Node.js applications.
-It allows you to keep applications alive forever, restart them without downtime and create common DevOps tasks.
-We already did a more detailed review of PM2 in our How to use PM2 tutorial. it includes commands and the further development of an external dashboard with metrics, again a creation of the PM2 Team.
+PM2 provides you with the opportunity to keep apps forever alive, restart them without downtime and create common DevOps tasks.
+We already did a more detailed review of PM2 in our How to use PM2 tutorial.
+It includes commands and the further development of an external dashboard with metrics, again a creation of the PM2 Team.

 Absolutely not.
 For some projects, the extra abstraction added by the tools will not only bloat the actual project but also slow down the development process.
-Part of a developer’s work is to find the optimal way of doing the task at hand, and while useful, these developer tools are not always needed in order to achieve the optimal build.
+Part of a developer’s work is to find the optimal way of doing the task at hand, and while useful, these developer tools are not always needed for achieving the optimal build.
 There are great projects with a complex structure that are built only with the help of the plain NPM.

 While we do have more tools in the pipeline being prepared for deployment on a binary level on our Shared Hosting Environment, we do want to hear your feedback on the information we provide.
 Do you want to learn more about Grunt and Gulp?
 Are you interested in finding out more about lockfiles, useful plugins, and commands for these tools?
-Just write a comment below, about what you want to see next, and we will be sure to reply or incorporate a more detailed answer in one of our next blog posts or tutorials.
+Just write a comment below, about what you want to see next, and we will be sure to reply or incorporate a more detailed answer in one of our future tutorials or blog posts.